miqo-no/Miqo.Config/README.md

 ## Adding Miqo.Config to your project

-Currently the library is not available as a NuGet package.
-The package should be available in a day or two.
+The library is available as a NuGet package.

 ```
-TODO: Create NuGet package
+PM> Install-Package Miqo.Config
 ```

 ## Creating the configuration class